 In this course, students are introduced to the essential elements in the field of e-learning.
 Students will develop an understanding of the principles, philosophies, best practices, approaches, technologies, and delivery models used by practitioners in the field of e-learning.
 The various needs e-learning practices can meet and the best ways to effectively implement e-learning into academic environments will also be explored.

 This course serves as an introduction to instructional learning strategies using information and communication technologies.
 Students will develop effective online learning facilitation skills such as establishing a safe learning environment for learners, accommodating various learning styles, conducting effective online class discussions, monitoring the progress of learners, guiding collaborating online learning activities, and administering online assessment and evaluations.

 In this course, students will examine instructional design in an online education and training environment.
 Students will evaluate the relationship between instructional design and the use of various technologies.
 Applications of practical skills are introduced for the design and development of best experiences.
 Students will design activities and learning experiences for e-learning classes.

 In this course, student are introduced to key issues and practical guidance for working with students in an e-learning environment.
 Examination of the basic characteristics of students and the factors that are critical to the success of the online student including the student-centered, co-facilitator environment; the instructor’s role in the e-learning environment, student evaluation; and student and course assessment.

 Facilitating Adult Learning Online

-Doctoral students will assess pedagogical learning theories and paradigms in teaching and learning as they impact adult learning and integrate effective adult learning principles into an online learning environment.
+In this course, students will assess pedagogical learning theories and paradigms in teaching and learning and the impact on adult learning.
+Integration of effective adult learning principles in an online learning environment.
 Emphasis will be placed on theory into practice.
-Students will acquire skills necessary to create online community of adult students.
+Students will acquire skills necessary to create online communities of adult learners.